giovanniboscu/continuous-section-field/docs/cross_section_homogenization.md

 Using the homogenized material layout, CSF computes continuous sectional properties such as:

 - Cross-section area
 - Second moments of area
 - Torsional constant
-- Axial, bending, and torsional stiffness quantities
+- Axial, bending, and torsional stiffness-related quantities

 All properties can be visualized, exported as tables, or used as input for structural analysis.